DHintz137/quartz/content/Style Guides for Technical Writing.md

 - Language: Technical but accessible to all team members with varying expertise.
 - Structure: Logical flow with clearly defined sections, headings, and subheadings.

+**For Example:** My post [[MCMC_from_scratch|Metropolis-Hastings MCMC from Scratch]] would be considered in the style of an internal report: it is detail oriented, it presents the code in full, its not styled as an official document and it less concerned with summarising overall findings.
 ### External Report Style Guide

 #### Objective